-For information about the Natural Gas drilling anomaly of Jan-Feb 2019, please see this MAWC press release, and CNX Statements here and here.
-Test results and other information from the time surrounding the event are available here.
+For information about the Natural Gas drilling anomaly of Jan-Feb 2019, test results and other information from the time surrounding the event are available here.

 CNX ENERGY UPDATES